NullPointerNinja007/Dining_hall_rec/DATABASE_SETUP.md

 - Verify the database name in `.env`

 ### Table does not exist
-- Make sure you imported the SQL file: `psql -d stanford_menu -f stanford_menu.sql`
+- Make sure you imported the SQL file: `psql -d stanford_menu -f scraped_stanford_menu.sql`
 - Check if the table exists: `\dt` in psql

 ## Database Queries